tbrowder/nwflug/Computer-Tech-NWF/computech17/my-presentations/src/intro-linux.md

 - One of the most popular is Ubuntu

+- My favorite is Debian with the Mate desktop

 - Distros can be divided into groups by their package formats and management systems

     - Debian: 'deb' format, 'aptitude' package manager